DimitrisChrysos/Werewolves-vs-Vampires-Grid-Game/README.md

 ---

-This project was developed as part of an Object-Oriented Programming course to practice class design, grid logic, and basic game architecture in C++.
+This project was developed as part of the **Object-Oriented Programming** course to practice class design, grid logic, and basic game architecture in C++.